Saturday, May 23, 2026

 Part 2 - Install, STIG, and verify STIG'd Red Hat Enterprise Linux (RHEL) 9.x Server

-demonstrate how to use it to scan a Red Hat Enterprise Linux 9 (RHEL9)
+In this part we will setup OpenSCAP and demonstrate how to use it to scan a Red

-server for DISA STIG compliance and generate an interactive web based report.
+Hat Enterprise Linux 9 (RHEL9) server for DISA STIG compliance and generate an

-Open an SSH session back into the RHEL 9 server and install opensecap-scanner and scap-security-guide with the following commands.
+Open an SSH session back into the RHEL 9 server and install opensecap-scanner

-[john@RHEL98 ~]$ sudo -i
+$ sudo -i

-[sudo] password for john: **********
+[sudo] password for admin: **********

-[root@RHEL98 ~]# yum install openscap-scanner scap-security-guide
+# yum install openscap-scanner scap-security-guide

 Updating Subscription Management repositories.